Position

 Qualifications

-• Previous experience in retail sales or customer service is preferred.
+• Previous experience in retail sales or customer service preferred.

 • Strong communication and interpersonal skills.

-• Basic math skills for handling transactions and making change.
+• Basic math skills for handling cash transactions.

 Is becoming a Retail Sales Clerk a good career path?